Kentucky & Indiana Motorcycle Accident and Injury Lawyer

 I am only licensed to practice law in Kentucky and Indiana.
 As a result, if your car wreck or motorcycle accident happened in another state, I will have to refer you to local counsel for that state to handle your case.
 However, I still want you to call me as I am not giving to give you another attorney’s name unless I would let him handle a personal injury claim for myself.

 I might decide to co-counsel your case with this other attorney but that decision depends upon the circumstances of each case.
 Regardless, I will use my resources to try and find you someone that you can trust.
-I will do my best to find you an attorney that can provide you with competent legal services and who other attorneys recommend.
+I will do my best to find you an attorney who can provide you with competent legal services and whom other attorneys recommend.

 Don’t just trust your personal injury claim to anyone.
-Make sure it is someone who other attorneys respect and who would allow them to handle a claim for their own family members.
+Make sure it is someone whom other attorneys respect and who would allow them to handle a claim for their own family members.

 The simple answer is anyone you don’t know.
 Nowadays, when a motor vehicle accident happens, people will show up at the scene or call you as they found your name on the police report.
 They will try to act like they have your best interests in mind and what to help you find the right doctor or that your insurance company wants you to go see this particular doctor.
 I call these people “bird-doggers” as their real intent is to get you connected with an attorney or a chiropractor for their own profit.
 They also may promise to loan you money against your case.
 Hang up the phone and walk away from them!